gitlabhq/gitlabhq/doc/release/monthly.md

 Tweet about the RC release:

-> GitLab x.x.0.rc1 is out.
-This release candidate is only suitable for testing.
+> GitLab x.x.0.rc1 is available https://packages.gitlab.com/gitlab/unstable Don't use in production.
 Please link regressions issues from LINK_TO_REGRESSION_ISSUE

 ## Prepare the blog post